Intzu3999/msisdn_processor_py/README.md

-# WHAT I LEARN
-- create setup.py
-- then must run on development (to avoid .env path issue) pip install -e .
-- __init__.py inside each folder directories
-- requirements.txt is the package.json of python
+# PYTHON BEST PRACTICE
+1) snake_case is preferred in Python (it is a ssssnake!)

 # TO SETUP
-1) pip install pip install aiohttp python-dotenv -e .
+1) pip install -r requirements.txt.

 # TO RUN
+1) python test/test_script_name.py
-1) python test_script_name.py
+2) cd to the test script directory and python test_script_name.py

 # TO ADD / BUILD
 1) customer, subscriber, accountStructure API (learn calling http in python)